NYCPlanning/ae-zoning-api/README.md

 ```sh
 npm run drizzle:generate
 ```

+### Data loading
+This API manages its own database schemas (using the drizzle steps listed above).
+However, the data itself is loaded into the database through a separate ETL repository.
+The ETL repository is `NYCPlanning/ae-data-flow`.
+For local development, the ETL communicates with the Zoning API through a shared docker network.
+The Zoning API docker compose creates this network, which the ETL repository then looks for and joins when it starts.

+#### Troubleshooting the docker network

+The docker network should be created automatically when bringing the Zoning API `up` and the ETL should also join it automatically.
+However, there are two common scenarios that may cause issues.

+The ETL cannot find the network:
+- Check the configuration of the `compose.yaml` in this repository (NYCPlanning/ae-zoning-api).
+It should be configured to have a network called `data`.
+- Configure the compose to create a `data` network, if it does not already.
+- If it does already configure this network, attempt to rebuild the container with `docker compose up --build -d`

+The ETL cannot find the Zoning Database on the network:
+- In this scenario, the network exists from a previous build.
+However, the Zoning API is failing to join it when it starts.
+- First confirm the network exists.
+  - Run `docker network ls`
+  - Confirm there is a network called `ae-zoning-api_data`
+  - Connect the Zoning API database container to the data network by running `docker network connect ae-zoning-api_data ae-zoning-api-db-1`

 ## Production builds
 Running a production version of the site is a two step process.